As free-falling Cardinals try to get a grip, even their golden defense is slipping

 The Cardinals scored only seven runs in the first three games of the series.

 That whipsaw combination of limited scoring and limited pitching with occasional faulty defense dropped the Cardinals to 1-5 so far on their 10-game road trip.
-Their 9-15 start to the season has plopped them alone into last place in the National League Central, and it’s their worst 24-game start to a season since 1973.
+Their 9-16 start to the season has plopped them alone into last place in the National League Central, and it’s their worst 25-game start to a season since 1973.
 They have no tailwind or regular-season evidence that supports they are the team they think they can be to contend for a pennant, only the record that follows them into Thursday’s series finale at Oracle.

 “What you can’t say is this is who we are because we haven’t seen any different,” Marmol said.
 “I’d like to see someone tell us this who we are. … I think there are a lot of different things that happen that lead (to losses).
 I don’t think we’re losing the same way every time, and that’s more of the frustration.”